When will the Gog/Magog battle begin, and when will Israel be living in safety?

 Email Received:

 I guess I'm not sure exactly when the Gog/Magog battle will actually start, just when it will end (which, according to your Final Battles commentary, is when Jesus returns at the end of the 70th Week).
 Does it start at the same time that the Antichrist sets himself up in the temple, at the midpoint?
 I thought this might be the case, due to the parallel between Matthew 24:15,16 ("when you see standing in the holy place...") and Luke 21:20 ("when you see Jerusalem surrounded by armies...").
-Also in Ezekiel 38:14, it says, "In that day, when my people Israel are living in safety, will you not take notice of it?"
-I guess this is where I thought they would be living in safety at the midpoint of the 70th week.

 Ted’s Response:

-You have raised some very good and interesting points.
-Now I will speculate.
-Pertaining to the armies surrounding Jerusalem—presumably at the midpoint of the 70th Week (since its desolation will be near, seemingly due to the "abomination that causes desolation" that will be set up)—I would be more likely to think that these are the armies of the Antichrist, not those of Gog/Magog.
 In a verse that you noted (Ezekiel 38:8), where it implies that the Israelites will be living in safety, note it also says that it is a land "that has recovered from war."
-This might be referring to the battles or wars implied by the "sword" of the fourth seal (Revelation 6:8), which I believe most likely will take place prior to the midpoint (when I believe the fifth seal will be opened) and probably will involve Israel.
+This might be referring to the battles or wars implied by the "sword" of the fourth seal (Revelation 6:8), which I feel most likely will be opened at or after the midpoint and probably will involve Israel.

-Maybe the Antichrist will put an end to sacrifice and offering not as some type of punishment against the Israelites (as many suppose) but, rather, as an assertion that there is no reason to sacrifice or bring offerings to God for their sins anymore, since he will claim to have arrived in person (2 Thessalonians 2:4) and will have forgiven them of their transgressions.
-At that time, the people of Jerusalem could feel as though they were living "in safety" (Ezekiel 38:8), "a peaceful and unsuspecting people—all of them living without walls and without gates and bars" (38:11).
-This might be why Jesus gave a warning to those in Judea, at that time (perhaps believing that they are safe and finally not in danger), to flee to the mountains (Matthew 24:16; Luke 21:20,21; Revelation 12:6).
+At that time, with the Antichrist in control, the people of Jerusalem could feel as though they are living "in safety" (Ezekiel 38:8), "a peaceful and unsuspecting people—all of them living without walls and without gates and bars" (38:11).
+This might be why Jesus gave a warning to those in Judea at that time (perhaps believing that they are safe and finally not in danger) to flee to the mountains/desert (Matthew 24:16; Luke 21:20,21; Revelation 12:6), perhaps to the mountainous desert region of Petra in Jordan.

 Therefore this is what the Lord, the LORD God Almighty, says: "There will be wailing in all the streets and cries of anguish in every public square.
 The farmers will be summoned to weep and the mourners to wail.
 There will be wailing in all the vineyards, for I will pass through your midst," says the LORD.
 Woe to you who long for the day of the LORD!
 Why do you long for the day of the LORD?
-That day will be darkness, not light (Amos 5:16-18).
+That day will be darkness, not light.
+(Amos 5:16-18)

-Maybe, once the Antichrist has occupied Jerusalem, the "reports from the east and from the north" will include a report that Gog is about to attack Jerusalem/Israel, causing the Antichrist to "set out in a great rage to destroy and annihilate many" (11:44).
+Maybe, once the Antichrist has occupied Jerusalem, the "reports from the east and from the north" will include a report that Gog is about to attack Jerusalem/Israel, causing the Antichrist to "set out in a great rage to destroy and annihilate many" (Daniel 11:44).
 In that case, he would not necessarily have to be there when the Gog/Magog armies attack Israel (Ezekiel 38:16).

 As I read Revelation 9, it appears to me that the sixth trumpet judgment may be a continuation, probably an escalation, of the fifth trumpet judgment.
 The demonic host seems to have "morphed" into somewhat of a different form, yet with distinct similarities:

 Here are comparisons of passages in Revelation with those in Joel (who described the "locust" invasion during the day of the Lord period): In their initial form, during the fifth trumpet judgment, the demonic host will not harm anything but people, whom they will torture for five months (Revelation 9:4,5,10).
-However, in their subsequent form, during the sixth trumpet judgment, they not only will kill a third of mankind (9:18) but will destroy the land with fire (Joel 2:3).
+However, in their subsequent form, during the sixth trumpet judgment, they not only will kill a third of mankind (9:18) but also will destroy the land with fire (Joel 2:3).

 Now, we know that the Gog/Magog army will come from its place in the "far north...all of them riding on horses, a great horde, a mighty army" (Ezekiel 38:15).
 This sounds like the "large and mighty army" of Joel 2:2, and very well could consist of two hundred million mounted troops, as described by John (Revelation 9:16).

 Then, when Jesus returns at the sounding of the seventh trumpet, I believe that He will "drive the northern army far from [Jerusalem/Israel], pushing it into a parched and barren land, with its front columns going into the eastern sea and those in the rear into the western sea" (Joel 2:20), for which the people of Zion will "rejoice in the LORD [their] God" (2:23).
 I deduce that this is when the final sickle will be swung on the unrighteous, and the trampling of the great, bloody "winepress of God's wrath" will take place (Joel 3:13; Revelation 14:18-20, 19:15), at the end of the 70th Week.
-It is then, and only then, that all of the following will be true:
+It is then and only then that all of the following will be true:

 [T]he LORD will be a refuge for his people, a stronghold for the people of Israel.
 Then you will know that I, the LORD your God, dwell in Zion, my holy hill.
-Jerusalem will be holy; never again will foreigners invade her (Joel 3:16,17).
+Jerusalem will be holy; never again will foreigners invade her.
+(Joel 3:16,17)

-Then they will know that I am the LORD (Ezekiel 38:23).
+Then they will know that I am the LORD.
+(Ezekiel 38:23)

 Then they will know that I am the LORD their God, for though I sent them into exile among the nations, I will gather them to their own land, not leaving any behind.
-I will no longer hide my face from them, for I will pour out my Spirit on the house of Israel, declares the Sovereign LORD (Ezekiel 39:28,29).
+I will no longer hide my face from them, for I will pour out my Spirit on the house of Israel, declares the Sovereign LORD.
+(Ezekiel 39:28,29)

 Return to Email Questions and Ted’s Responses